Why I’m not that worried about microplastics (yet)

 Underwear

-After seeing the mouse study with microplastics seriously affecting testosterone and sperm health, along with the societal rates of plummeting male fertility, I think I’m going to switch away from my polyester underwear to something else.
+After seeing the mouse study with microplastics seriously affecting testosterone and sperm health, now knowing the hormone-disrupting effects of plastic additives, and along with the societal rates of plummeting male fertility, I’m probably going to throw out my polyester underwear and switch to a non-plastic option.

 What We Know:

-1. Microplastics are in our food, water, air, and yes, even in our bodies.
+1. Microplastics are in our food, water, air, and bodies.

-2. At high doses, plastics and their additives can cause harm.
+2. At high doses, plastics and their additives cause harm.

 3. We’re exposed to a lot of plastic, and that exposure is increasing.